Light Duty Restrictions for Nurses: Examples and FAQ

 What Does Light Duty Mean for Nurses?

-Light duty work may entail reassigning a nurse to a new job placement that can be carried out within the limits of their condition.
+Light duty work restrictions may entail reassigning a nurse to a new job placement that can be carried out within the limits of their condition.
 Other times, it can involve removing certain tasks that aren’t considered “essential” in a nurse’s current role.
 This can include modifications to:

 • Mobility/lifting